ncgeib/pypret/README.md

 # Python for Pulse Retrieval

 This project aims to provide numerical algorithms for ultrashort laser pulse measurement methods such as frequency-resolved optical gating (FROG), dispersion scan (d-scan), or time-domain ptychography (TDP) and more.
-Specifically, it provides a reference implementation of the algorithms presented in our paper "Common pulse retrieval algorithm: a fast and universal method to retrieve ultrashort pulses".
-The paper is currently available as a [pre-print](https://arxiv.org/abs/1810.04780).
+Specifically, it provides a reference implementation of the algorithms presented in our paper ["Common pulse retrieval algorithm: a fast and universal method to retrieve ultrashort pulses"](https://www.osapublishing.org/optica/abstract.cfm?uri=optica-6-4-495).

 ![Example output](scripts/result.png?raw=true "Result")